Terriao/OpenJND/README.md

 For reproducing the numbers in the original papers, MATLAB.
 For integration into modern pipelines and for fully open-source dependencies, Python.
 C++ only when latency is the binding constraint.

 **Why grayscale only?**
 The classic JND literature is luminance-channel-first; sticking to grayscale keeps the comparison clean.
-Colour-aware extensions are on the [roadmap](#roadmap).
+Yang et al. is the catalogue's exception with a native YCbCr formulation; further colour-aware extensions are on the [roadmap](#roadmap).

 **What is PSPNR and why is it not just PSNR?**
 PSPNR (introduced by Chou & Li) counts only distortion above the per-pixel JND threshold.
 Two images can have identical PSNR yet very different PSPNR if one hides its distortion in regions of high JND budget.